BIGJRA/BIGJRA.github.io/rejuv.md

 At this point, we’re basically in the same “region”, just on opposite sides.
-I’ll be covering everything in this guide in the order of the group that starts at Voidal Chasm, but just know the same items, wild Pokémon, etc. can be accessed in both routes.
+I’ll be covering everything in this guide in the order of the group that starts at Voidal Chasm, but just know the same items, wild Pokemon, etc. can be accessed in both routes.
 For now, if you took the Beheeyem route, we’ll need to come here in the story anyways in a bit, so jump to the next section to explore the desert for now, then return to the chasm section after.